seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-10.md

 *Khajjanīyasutta* of the *Khandhasaṁyutta* in the *Saṁyutta Nikāya*.
 While defining the five groups there, he defines the form group as follows:

 > *Kiñca, bhikkhave, rūpaṁ vadetha?
-Ruppatīti kho, bhikkhave, tasmā rūpan'ti
+Ruppatī'ti kho, bhikkhave, tasmā rūpan'ti
 > vuccati.
 Kena ruppati?
 Sītena pi ruppati, uṇhena pi ruppati, jighacchāya pi
 > ruppati, pipāsāya pi ruppati, daṁsamakasavātātapasiriṁsapasamphassena pi
 > ruppati.
-Ruppatīti kho, bhikkhave, tasmā rūpan'ti vuccati.*[^fn368]
+Ruppatī'ti kho, bhikkhave, tasmā rūpan'ti vuccati.*[^fn368]
 >
 > And what, monks, do you call *rūpa*?
 It is affected, monks, that is why it is
 > called *rūpa*.
 Affected by what?
 Affected by cold, affected by heat, affected